 ZocaLoans gets a B rating from the BBB, which is a decent grade.
 The BBB rewards them for being proactive and responding to the complaints that their customers have.
 However, the sheer number of complaints against ZocaLoans over the past few years is concerning.

-There have been 92 complaints against ZocaLoans over the last three years, which works out to a little over 2.5 complaints per month, on average.
+There have been more than 90 complaints against ZocaLoans over the last three years, which works out to a little over 2.5 complaints per month, on average.
 Even if ZocaLoans is doing 10 new loans each month, that would mean over a quarter of their customers are unhappy.

 Additionally, the subjects of the complaints themselves are concerning.
 Here’s what most of them are about: